Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Teams/Team features/rbac.md

 # RBAC Feature

-RBAC is used to provide wanted access to specific groups in openshift that spans over the team namespace and tenant namespaces of the team.
+RBAC is used to grant specific Azure Entra ID groups access to OpenShift roles across the team namespace and all associated tenant namespaces.

 ```yaml
 rbac: